yolmio/docs/docs/guides/basics/meta-programming.md

 title: "Meta Programming"
 ---

 We designed Yolm to make meta programming easy.
+Yolm programming IS meta programming.

 Meta programming is writing programs that write programs, or code that writes code.